kevinding0218/InterviewDocuments/Q and A/Java - Dropwizard.md

 	- Whereas a Constructor belongs to the object and called when we use the new operator to create an instance.
 	- Since a constructor is not class property, it makes sense that it’s not allowed to be static.
 - Static Block/Method can’t access non-static variables
 	- static methods can’t access non-static variables.
 Same is true for static block also.
+	- if we make constructor as static then it won’t be able to initialize the object variables.
+That will defeat the whole purpose of having a constructor for creating the object.
+So it is justified to have the constructor as non-static.
+	- we can’t use `this` inside a static method to refer to the object variable.
+- Static Constructor will break inheritance
+	- In Java, every class implicitly extends Object class.
+We can define a class hierarchy where subclass constructor calls the superclass constructor.
+This is done by `super()` method call.
+	- Most of the times JVM automatically calls the superclass constructor but sometimes we have to manually call them if there are multiple constructors in the superclass.
+	-
 ## JavaEE Annotation
 #### @Path [link]([https://docs.oracle.com/cd/E19798-01/821-1841/6nmq2cp26/index.html](https://docs.oracle.com/cd/E19798-01/821-1841/6nmq2cp26/index.html))
 ```